jlperla/web-academic/content/post/ubc-course-advice/index.md

 At that point, if you take classes outside of economics, focus on things that are interesting to you!

 Depending on what you enjoyed, here is a non-exhaustive list of other courses which might expand your interest perspectives.
+- **MATH 302 (Introduction to Probability)**: A fun, extremely important class for both CS and economics.
+Relatively easy grading for a math class.
+Alternatively, take **STATS 302**
+  - Note that ECON327/325 is an equivalent prerews in some cases.
 - **CPSC 322 (Introduction to Artificial Intelligence)**
 - **CPSC 430 (Computers and Society)**
 - **CPSC 320 (Intermediate Algorithm Design and Analysis)**: Core course for 4th year theory, discrete math, etc.